maxnechaev/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Final (hopefully) version of a simple single-page tweeter application (analogue of Twitter)

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+The project uses combination of HTML, CSS, JS, jQuery and AJAX as a front-end set of tools, and Node.js, Express and MongoDB back-end tools.

-## Getting Started
+## Things done:

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
+1. "Create" and "Read" new and existing tweets to and from Mongo DB
+2. No page refresh, everything (tweeting/posting and retrieving) is done asynchronously on the same page, thanks to the mighty AJAX.
+A cute animation of New Tweet Form is added just to make you more happy.
-3. Start the web server using the `npm run local` command.
+3. The app can be started using nodemon package.
+Just install it using Dependencies list in package.json and start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
+The port can be changed in "/server/index.js" file, but a friendly advice: keep it 8080.
-4. Go to <http://localhost:8080/> in your browser.
+4. Go to <http://localhost:8080/> in your browser and enjoy your very own Tweeter!

-## Dependencies

-- Express
-- Node 5.10.x or above